Warranty Fraud – What is it? Why does it happen? What can you do about it?

 In practice, a large portion of dealers and servicers will self-correct, which will instantly lower claim costs.
 Those that don’t will need to have tight controls.
 A few control options are: placing a prior approval requirement on a specific repair type, having dealers return a specific part to a part return center for inspection after the repair is completed, or having technicians fully document each repair along with fault codes.
 A negative consequence of these controls could be longer repair times or lower dealer or servicer repair shop throughput and satisfaction.
 Therefore, the goal is always to focus these controls only on dealers that don’t follow through with self-correction.

-In conclusion, a fraud analytics “deep dive” should be conducted every several years.
+In conclusion, a fraud analytics “deep dive” should be conducted every few years.

 Even by implementing a solid fraud detection and prevention process that includes all five steps outlined above, fraud will continue to evolve.
 Dealers and servicers, whose sole focus is to “game the system” will come up with new ways to deceive manufacturers and consumers in order to pad their margins.
 In a down economy, fraudsters can become even more creative.
 Therefore, it is important to conduct a fraud “deep dive” every several years to uncover new fraud schemes, update rules-based claim systems, and implement new controls.